Last Updated on May 8, 2023 by Tim Wells

 The next thing I look for is 4 gigabytes of RAM.
-However, there’s a little bit more flexibility in this rule than the others, so let me explain.
+However, this rule has more flexibility than the others, so let me explain.

-Most Android boxes come with somewhere between 2 GB and 4 GB of memory.
+Most Android boxes have between 2 GB and 4 GB of memory.
 Although more is better, there’s a point of diminishing returns after 4 gigabytes.
-Even though many have 64-bit CPU’s, most Android boxes still run in 32-bit mode.
+Even though many have 64-bit CPUs, most Android boxes still run in 32-bit mode.
 Unfortunately, that means Android can’t use anything past 4 GB.